rranelli/rranelli.github.io/_posts/24-08-2015-caveats-with-ruby-interrupt.md

   tp = ThreadPool.new(10)
   80.times do |n|
     tp.post do
-      # pretend now that we are aquiring a super
+      # pretend now that we are acquiring a super
       # important resource, like a database transaction
       sleep 3
       puts "finishing job number #{n}"